A Tale of Two Cities

 Plot Type : Overcoming the Monster

 The beginning of the novel foreshadows the bad stuff that we all know is coming later.
 Doctor Manette’s unfair imprisonment becomes a test case for all the unfair imprisonments and murders that the French Revolution will bring about.
-Ironically, of course, he’s also the reason for the revolution.
+Of course, he’s also the reason for the revolution.
 Or one of them, at any rate.

 The Manettes have a charmed life in London.

-Once they’ve crossed the Channel, things start looking up for Dr. Manette and his daughter.
+Once they’ve crossed the Channel, things start looking up for Doctor Manette and his daughter.
 They get a nice house, make some nice friends, and have a generally nice life.
 Lucie even manages to marry a really nice guy, Charles Darnay.
 Oh—and she befriends the not-so-nice look-alike of the nice guy, Sydney Carton.
 Things are almost too good to be true.
 And it’s far, far too early in the novel to have a happy ending…

 In France, of course, things aren’t so bright.
 There are no happy endings anywhere; there are just lots of endings.
 People die of starvation, a little kid is run over by a callous aristocrat, and the whole country is going down the tubes.